Walpole WA – Locals’ Guide 2023 plus Best 17 Things To Do

 Two other walk trails leave the car park here; the 4.2 km return Deep River Loop Walk and the 8 km Shedley Drive Loop Walk.

 Sandy Beach is 4 km west of Walpole along South West Highway.
 You need to travel on gravel roads to get there.

 As it is on the Nornalup Inlet, the bay is tranquil and perfect for swimming and canoeing.
-The narrow sandy beach and calm water make it ideal for families with young children.
+The narrow sandy beach and calm water make it an ideal swimming spot for families with young children.
 There is a toilet, although it’s a bush one.

 There were quite a few flies around when we visited in early spring, despite hardly being anywhere else.
-Not sure if that was due to a huge dead fish washed up onto the beach, though!
+I wonder if that was due to a huge dead fish on the beach, though!

-There’s a 1.5 km trail from Sandy Beach to Rest Point, following the inlet through the tingle and karri forest.
+A 1.5 km trail from Sandy Beach to Rest Point follows the inlet through the tingle and karri forest.
 We didn’t have time to do this one, unfortunately.

-We popped to John Rate Lookout, although it was raining, and decided to take a couple of photos.
-I can imagine the views and the area would be gorgeous on a sunny day.
+We popped to John Rate Lookout, although it was raining, and decided to take some photos.
+The views and the area would be gorgeous on a sunny day.

 The lookout is named in honour of the first forester in the Walpole area.
 In the early 1950s, John Rate discovered a third tingle tree species, now known as the Rate’s tingle (E.brevistylis).
 Tragically, he was killed when a large karri limb fell on him.

 This eco-tour departs daily at 10 am for a two and a half hour cruise through the waterways of Walpole and Nornalup Inlets Marine Park.